metamn/svg/README.md

 * SMIL seems to be a complete, very powerful animation framework like the best others out there (GreenSock)
 * It seems to have the best performance among all
+* Lately it turned out SMIL support is deprecating in Chrome: http://www.smashingmagazine.com/2015/09/creating-cel-animations-with-svg/

 More details in [SMIL.md](SMIL.md)

 #### Which one to use and when

 * CSS &mdash; For small small transitions or simple animations like hover etc.
 * SMIL &mdash; For morphing elements, physics and more.
+(CHROME NO MORE SUPPORTING IT!)
 * Velocity.js &mdash; hmm
 * GSAP &mdash; For very complex animations
+* WAAPI (Web Animation API) &mdash; It seems to be the future supported by Google: http://danielcwilson.com/blog/2015/07/animations-intro/